davidgumberg/deworked/README.md

 ## Usage

-- A rails credentials file is required to
+- You will probably have to generate your own credentials.yml.enc by deleting the one in this repo and running ` rails credentials:edit `

+- Run `bin/dev` to start from Procfile.dev